-Candace Smith- Candace joined the NADC Staff as a full-time instructor in 2012.
+Candace Fanning- Candace joined the NADC Staff as a full-time instructor in 2012.
 She is certified to teach by written, oral and demonstrative testing through Dance Masters of America.
 Candace is trained in and excels in all disciplines of dance.
 Along with teaching full-time at NADC she also directs the Dance Team at Westminster Christian Academy.
 Candace had a busy 2018!
 She graduated from the University of Alabama Huntsville in May with a B.S. in Kinesiology which greatly aides her as a dance instructor.
 Congrats Mrs. Candace!
-Candace has a wonderful teaching background including teaching for The Universal Dance Association (UDA).
-This summer she is traveling from California to Florida teaching week-long dance camps for children 4th to 12th grades.
+Candace has a wonderful teaching background including teaching for The Universal Dance Association (UDA) where she traveled from California to Florida teaching week-long dance camps for children 4th to 12th grades.
 In 2014, Candace appeared in Mercy Me’s music video “Shake.”
 In the summer of 2012, Candace traveled to NYC to attend the Radio City Rockette Summer Intensive after auditioning in Nashville 6 months earlier and being accepted into the highly competitive program.
-We are thankful Candace selected UA Huntsville so she could continue to dance, train and teach at NADC while seeking a Bachelor of Science degree in Nursing.
-She is doing so under an Academic Scholarship through UAH!
-Candace is thrilled to continue to share her love of dance with NADC Students.